kubernetes/enhancements/keps/sig-api-machinery/4988-snapshottable-api-server-cache/README.md

 Therefore, we propose an automatic mechanism to validate cache consistency with etcd, providing users with confidence in the cache's accuracy without requiring manual debugging efforts.

+### Risks and Mitigations

+#### Memory overhead

+B-tree snapshots are designed to minimize memory overhead by storing pointers to the actual objects, rather than the objects themselves.
+Since the objects are already cached to serve watch events, the primary memory impact comes from the B-tree structure itself.
+To quantify the memory overhead, we run 5k scalability tests.
+They should represent the worst case scenario, as they utilize large number of small objects.
+The results are promising:

+* **Object Allocations:** Allocation profile collected during the test test has shown an increase of 7GB in object allocations, which translates to a negligible 0.2% of total allocations.
+* **Memory Usage:** Memory in use profile collected during the test has shown Btree memory usage of 300MB, representing a 1.3% of total memory used.

+## Design Details

 ### Snapshotting

 1. **Snapshot Creation:** When a watch event is received, the cacher creates